How Homeschooling & Cyber Schooling Changed Public Education

 Cyber charter schools are gaining popularity for a variety of reasons.
 Parents who may have chosen to traditionally homeschool their child may decide to enroll in a cyber charter school for the structure and support of a school while maintaining the flexibility and comfort of a home learning environment.
 Additionally, while many homeschooling students need to purchase their own curriculum, many cyber charter schools provide the curriculum to students as part of their enrollment.

-Many parents also enjoy the variety of choices cyber charters offer with regards to enrollment.
+Many parents also enjoy the variety of choices cyber charters offer with regard to enrollment.
 If the local public charter school is full, a cyber charter across the state may still have enrollment opportunities.
-With many students needing to move, learn in small groups, or at an alternative pace, many parents are seeking out schools which provide these exact opportunities.
+With many students needing to move, learn in small groups, or at an alternative pace, many parents are seeking out schools that provide these exact opportunities.
 Students in cyber school enjoy the benefits of a school from the comfort of their own homes and under the supervision of their own parents or learning coaches.

 Read more about Pennsylvania’s cyber charter school information here: